cloudmesh-ansible/ansible-cloudmesh-face/ubuntu/README.rst

 5. Install dlib::

-        WHAT IS DLIB, WHER IS IT COMMING FROM?
+        GVL WHAT IS DLIB, WHER IS IT COMMING FROM?

         mkdir -p ~/src
         cd ~/src tar xf dlib-18.16.tar.bz2